26fe/jsonstat.py/README.rst

 Please provide a full traceback of any error you see and if possible a sample file.
 If you are unable to make a file publicly available then contact me.

+You can find support on the `google group <https://groups.google.com/forum/#!forum/json-stat>`_

 How to Contribute Code
 ======================

 Any help will be greatly appreciated, just follow those steps:

-    1. Please start a new fork for each independent feature, don’t try to fix all problems at the same time, it’s easier for those who will review and merge your changes.
+1) Fork it.
+Start a new fork for each independent feature, don’t try to fix all problems at the same time, it’s easier for those who will review and merge your changes.

-    2. Write your code
+2) Create your feature branch (``git checkout -b my-new-feature``)

-    3. Add unit tests for your changes!
+3) Write your code.
+Add unit tests for your changes!
-    (changes without tests will not be accepted.)

-    4. If you added a whole new feature, or just improved something, you can be proud of it, so add yourself to the AUTHORS file :-)
+   If you added a whole new feature, or just improved something, you can be proud of it, so add yourself to the ``AUTHORS`` file :-)

-    5. Update the docs!
+   Update the docs!
+4) Commit your changes (``git commit -am 'Added some feature'``)

+5) Push to the branch (``git push origin my-new-feature``)

-    6. When it’s done, just issue a pull request (click on the large “pull request” button on your repository) and wait for your code to be reviewed, and, if you followed all theses steps, merged into the main repository.
+6) Create new Pull Request.
+Click on the large “pull request” button on your repository.
+   Wait for your code to be reviewed, and, if you followed all theses steps, merged into the main repository.